kloyaa/nodex/CONTRIBUTING.md

 Before submitting your contribution, please make sure to follow these guidelines:

-<h3>Guidelines for Contribution</h3>
+## Guidelines for Contribution

+Before submitting your contribution, please make sure to follow these guidelines:

+### Code Style

 - Adhere to the existing code style and formatting conventions.
 - Use meaningful variable and function names.
 - Write clear and concise comments where necessary to explain complex logic or functionality.

+### Testing

+- Write tests for new features or changes.
+- Ensure that all existing tests pass before submitting your contribution.
+- Test your changes thoroughly to prevent regressions.

+### Documentation

+- Update the documentation to reflect any changes or additions.
+- Provide clear and comprehensive documentation for new features or changes.

+### Licensing

+- Ensure that your contribution complies with the project's license (MIT License).
+- If you're introducing third-party libraries or dependencies, ensure they are compatible with the project's license.

+## Code of Conduct

+Please note that we have a Code of Conduct in place to ensure a positive and inclusive community environment.
+By contributing to Nodex, you agree to abide by the Code of Conduct.
+Any violations of the Code of Conduct will not be tolerated and may result in your contributions being rejected or your access to the project being revoked.

+## Getting Help

+If you need any assistance or have any questions about contributing to Nodex, feel free to reach out to us through the issue tracker or via email.

+Thank you for your interest in contributing to Nodex!
+We appreciate your support and look forward to your contributions.

+Happy coding! 🚀